utshomax/postman-docs/src/pages/docs/getting-started/navigating-postman.md

 To hide the sidebar, select the hide sidebar icon <img alt="Hide sidebar icon" src="https://assets.postman.com/postman-docs/icon-hide-sidebar-v9.jpg#icon" width="18px"> from the [footer](#footer).

+The sidebar automatically hides empty elements other than **Collections**, **Environments**, and **History**.
+To expand or collapse the sidebar, select the up or down arrow at the bottom of the sidebar.

 ### History

 To access the requests you've made, select __History__ in the sidebar.
 When you're signed in to Postman, your history [syncs](/docs/getting-started/syncing/) across your devices.